LernFabrik/kuka_iiwa7_ros2/README.md

 * Get the running container name: `docker ps`
 * `docker exec -it <container name> /bin/bash`

+## Prepare the PC.
+* Check the IP address of PC in server cabinet.
+* `ssh iwtros@172.31.1.105`
+* To create new terminal.
+Totally require three teminals.
+This work in both Windows and Linux.

 ## RUN
 1. Start KUKA IIWA 7 and Bandumlaufsystem.